 Cummins House is an important State Heritage Place in the South Australian Heritage Register.
 It is located in Novar Gardens in the western beachside suburbs of Adelaide and is one of South Australia's earliest extant buildings.
 It was the residence of South Australian pioneer and politician John Morphett, purpose-built for him and lived in by five generations of the Morphett family until sold to the State Government in the 1970s.
 There are very few residences in South Australia occupied by one family for such a long period.
 Morphett was of considerable significance to the establishment and development of the Colony of South Australia.

-Today Cummins House and gardens are carefully tended by The Cummins Society who run regular guided tours.
-The dedicated volunteers of The Cummins Society are reopening Cummins House for tours from September.
+Today Cummins House and gardens are carefully tended by the dedicated volunteers of The Cummins Society who run regular guided tours.
 Tours are the first and third Sunday of the month between 2pm and 4:30pm.
 Bookings are essential as the number of people in each group is limited to comply with COVID-19 requirements.
 Tour and Devonshire Tea for $10 per person.
 For bookings please call 0417 852 320.